 Before DigitalOcean found Segment, the company had two separate analytics platforms: Google Analytics, for measuring site metrics and attribution, and an internal tool for measuring the value of each user and how they’re using the platform.
 However, both systems were siloed, and there was an increasing gap between the data sets, making it difficult to follow the actions of a single user from a paid acquisition campaign to their engagement with the product.

 "We had all the standard data on Paid Campaigns, such as how many conversions they drive, but we had unanswered questions.
 How are those customers using our product relative to the organic customers?
-How much support overhead do they incur relative to the organic customers?" said Andy Hattemer, User Acquisition Manager at DigitalOcean.
+How much support overhead do they incur relative to the organic customers?" said Andy Hattemer, Senior Developer Marketing Manager at DigitalOcean.

 Without this fundamental understanding of what was driving long-term sustainable value in the user base, decisions like how to allocate marketing resources were complicated.